Vibration and Acoustic Analysis Technology for Acoustic Guitars

 Simulates shapes, structures, and materials that have a significant impact on tone quality

-The shape of acoustic musical instruments, their structure, the materials used, and other elements of their design have a major effect on their tone.
-For this reason, Yamaha evolves its instruments by using measuring and simulation technologies to study how the various parts of instruments vibrate and how the final sound is made.
+The shape of musical instruments, their structure, the materials used, and other elements of their design have a major effect on their tone.
+Yamaha uses measurement and simulation technologies to analyze how the various parts of instruments vibrate and how sounds are made.

-Yamaha possesses cutting-edge acoustic property analysis technology, and utilizes this equipment to perform in-depth analysis of the acoustic characteristics of guitars in order to obtain data that is used in product development.
+Yamaha utilizes advanced vibration and acoustic measurement technology to perform in-depth analysis of the physical characteristics of guitars in order to obtain data that is used in product development.

-Yamaha has developed proprietary simulation techniques for use in designing guitars.
-These techniques allow us to use a computer to control and design the sound of a guitar virtually, before the first chisel touches any wood.
+Yamaha has developed proprietary vibration and acoustic simulation technologies for use in designing guitars.
+These technologies allow us to study the vibration and acoustic aspects of a guitar virtually before actually building that guitar.

 Related Items